About The Fishing

 • Yeah Dad, you can hold MY fish for a picture

-The camp is clean, the accommodations incredibly comfortable and modern, the view from your cabin breathtaking – BUT this isn’t the MAIN reason guests return year after year to Peffley’s Camp.
+The camp is clean, the accommodations incredibly comfortable and modern, the view from your cabin breathtaking – BUT this isn’t the MAIN reason guests return year after year to Bear Claw Camp.
 The fishing on Wabaskang Lake is!
 Combine the quality of fishing Wabaskang offers with the fact that from our camp almost all of our fishing is done within 15 minutes of camp-you have a great combination that is hard to beat!

 Fishing Wabaskang Lake and its adjoining waterways is productive all season long.
 Walleye, northern pike, smallmouth bass and jumbo perch are all in abundance, with lake trout and whitefish also present in the lake.
 If you are looking for a lake that can provide A LOT of fishing action, with legitimate chances at trophy fish of the above species, Wabaskang deserves a close look.